Qt for macOS - Building from Source

 This creates the directory

-To configure the Qt library for your machine type, run the
+To configure the Qt library for your machine type, create a build directory and change to it.
+Run the

 By default, Qt is configured for installation in the